PaulSolt/IGME-340-2018-Spring/Project 2 - App Store.md

 ## CheckPoints

-1. Team member name(s), idea, and proposal due start of class Tuesday 4/5 (week 11) - post to mycourses dropbox.
+1. Team member name(s), idea, and proposal due start of class Thursday 4/5 (week 11) - post to mycourses dropbox.
 15% deduction from final project 3 grade if not done.
 2. Working Prototype #1 due start of class Tuesday 4/10 (week 12) - post to mycourses dropbox - install on iOS hardware and bring to class.
 15% of off your final project 3 grade if not done.
 3. Working Prototype #2 due start of class Tuesday 4/17 (week 13) - post to mycourses dropbox - install on iOS hardware and bring to class.
 15% deduction from final project 3 grade if not done.
 4. Final Version Due Finals Week during the scheduled final exam time (Thursday) - post to mycourses dropbox with your documentation * install on iOS hardware and bring to class.
 Late submissions will not be accepted.